 Deodorize sports gear

 If you have smelly athletes running around your home, essential oils can help get rid of that icky, sweaty smell.
 Ross recommends adding two drops each of tea tree and lemon essential oils in one quart of warm water along with four tablespoons of baking soda.
 Mix it together and use to clean everything from jerseys to cleats, sports accessories, and running shoes.
-Beyond exercise, these are the reasons you might have smelly feet.

 Remove shower curtain scum